Maximusholdaway11/CP2-Projects/coin_change_problem/Readme.md

 ## Project Description
 ---
-This is Coin Change Problem solver which turns all amounts of any type of dollar and such into the amount of coins it would be.
+This is the Coin Change Problem solver which turns all amounts of any type of dollar and such into the amount of coins it would be.

 ## Installation
 ---